Hjorthmedh/RGCmorphology/ms/intro.md

 type, which was defined as the one with the highest posterior probability.
-We also plotted the most atypical RGC of each type, which was defined as the RGC with the highest posterior probability for another type other than its genetic type.
+We also plotted the most atypical RGC of each type, which was defined as the RGC with the highest posterior probability for another type other than its genetic type. **SAY SOMETHING ABOUT WHAT THIS TELLS US?**

 # Results